Last updated on August 10th, 2022

 I, for one, like to tag restaurants, stores, and products in my Instagram posts just so my followers know where they can find what I’m wearing, eating, or using.
 For me, it’s more about sharing with my followers and helping them discover things they may like.
 If one of these companies approached me and asked for a partnership for a year in return for compensation, I would be very open to that.

 For an investment in a micro-influencer, you could get a year’s worth of advertising for less than the price of one Instagram post from a mega-influencer.
 Your company will get someone who is already brand loyal with followers that will become brand loyal.
 Depending on the negotiations you could get ads placed in a weekly newsletter sent to followers, monthly blog or Instagram posts featuring the product line, weekly tweets and Facebook posts, a few product giveaways and inclusion in a holiday gift guide, not to mention all the word of mouth.

-Many mega-influencers are well known on one platform.
+Many mega-influencers are well known on one platform and often use services like TokMatik to grow their followers.
 They may have 500,000 followers on Instagram but no email list or blog presence.
 Most micro-influencers have a presence on multiple platforms.
 They may have 500,000 followers spread out over Instagram, Twitter, Pinterest, and their blog email list.
 By hiring a micro-influencer you can often have a larger reach even if the numbers are smaller.

 As we know, different people use different social media platforms, many micro-influencers are also bloggers who utilize all the social platforms to get their blog posts out.
 This leads to many loyal followers on multiple platforms who seek out our opinion in the niche we write in.
 This way people who don’t use Facebook can still be reached on Twitter and people who don’t use Twitter can still be reached on Instagram.
 As micro-influencers it is in our best interest to build followers on all the social media platforms to reach more people who can become readers of our blogs.